 Regarding the three technical controls Soy flour, Feed_1 and Feed_2, a total of 700,346 paired-end-mode reads (range 217,739-261,868) were obtained with 99% of reads assigned to plant Kingdom.
 Rarefaction curves showed that samples reached stability in the species richness given the amount of available reads (S1 Fig.).

 Results relatively to milk samples are shown in Table 1.
 Overall, a total of 10,547,798 reads were produced with an average of 234,395 per sample (range 37,002-1,464,302).
 Only one sample showed the extremely low number of reads equal to 31 and was, therefore, discarded from subsequent analyses.
 More specifically, for GP milk samples 1-36.6% of reads were assigned to plant Kingdom.
-Concerning the four commercial milk samples, percentages of assignment to plant Kingdom of 6-10% and 1.8% were reported for 3 (Apulia, Naples and Val di Scalve) and Sicily samples, respectively.

 Reads not assigned to plant Kingdom were aligned to the Bos taurus 3.1.1 genome.
 On average, 63% of them were mapped, confirming the bovine origin.